Peri-Implantitis:

 The first signs of Peri-implantitis are mild pain or sensitivity in the area around the implant when eating or chewing.

 Peri-implantitis will not go away on its own.
-Effective and early treatment will stop the progression of the disease but the sucess of treating severe implant disease depends on many factors.
+Effective and early treatment will stop the progression of the disease but the success of treating severe implant disease depends on many factors.
 Some dental implants are still lost if the disease is left too long.